cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Deterministic AKE Key Generation Functions:
   - RecoverPublicKey(private_key): Recover the public key related to the input private key.
   - DeriveAkeKeyPair(seed): Derive a private and public key pair deterministically from the seed.
+  - GenerateKeyPair(): Return a randomly generated private and public key pair.
+This can be implemented by generating a random private key `sk`, then computing `pk = RecoverPublicKey(sk)`.

 Random nonces used in this protocol are of length `Nn = 32` bytes.

 # Client Credential Storage {#client-credential-storage}

 OPAQUE makes use of a structure `Envelope` to manage client credentials.
 This envelope holds information about its format and content for the client to obtain its authentication material.

 OPAQUE allows applications to either provide custom client private and public keys for authentication or to generate them internally, making the application oblivious to the client's private key.
 Each public and private key value is an opaque byte string, specific to the AKE protocol in which OPAQUE is instantiated.

 These two options are defined as the `Internal` and `External` modes.
 See {{envelope-modes}} for their specifications.

 Applications may pin key material to identities if desired.
 If no identity is given for a party, its value MUST default to its public key.
 The following types of application credential information are hereby considered:

 - client_private_key: The encoded client private key for the AKE protocol.
 - client_public_key: The encoded client public key for the AKE protocol.
 - server_public_key: The encoded server public key for the AKE protocol.
 - client_identity: The client identity.
 This is an application-specific value, e.g., an e-mail address or normal account name.
 If not specified, it defaults to the client's public key.
 - server_identity: The server identity.
 This is typically a domain name, e.g., example.com.
 If not specified, it defaults to the server's public key.
   See {{identities}} for information about this identity.